 3) Only motor vehicles intended for emergency assistance, safety or maintenance are allowed.
 Individuals with mobility impairments may use medical devices.
 Personal transportation devices used by Law Enforcement are permitted.

-4) Pets and service animals are allowed if under direct control of their keepers and the control device is not longer than six feet in length.
+4) Pets and service animals are allowed if under direct control of their keepers, and the control device is not longer than six feet in length.
 The owner must remove all waste products left by pets.
 Horses are not allowed.

 5) No person shall build, light or maintain any fire including grills, portable stoves or heating devices.

-7) It shall be illegal to remove, deface, alter or destroy Greenway property, equipment, plants, benches, art, amenities, fences or any other object associated with the Greenway.
+7) It shall be illegal to remove, deface, alter or destroy Greenway property, equipment, plants, benches, signs, art, amenities, fences or any other object associated with the Greenway.

 9) Open alcoholic beverages and illegal substances are prohibited.
-Alcoholic beverages may be allowed through permitted special events.
+Alcoholic beverages may be allowed only through permitted special events.

 11) Greenway users shall abide by Greensboro City Code of Ordinances in reference to noise.
 Loudspeakers and public address systems are prohibited unless authorized in writing by the appropriate entity.